Profile：ATtiny-controlled and LiPo Battery-powered MP3-Player using the DFPlayerMini Module

 For the battery protection (overcharge, overdischarge, overcurrent and short circuit protection) the DW01A is used in combination with an FS8205 dual MOSFET.
 The DW01A is constantly measuring the voltage across the battery and the current flowing in (when charging) or coming out (when discharging).
 If something goes wrong it takes the battery out of the circuit by closing the MOSFET which acts like a switch between the negative side of the battery (B-) and ground.
 The overcurrent protection works by comparing the voltage drop across the MOSFET with the internal 150mV reference of the DW01A.
 As the RDS(on) of one FS8205 is around 2x25mOhm, the DW01A will close the MOSFET at 150mV/50mOhm = 3A.

 Error-free serial communication with the DFPlayer module requires precise timing.
 Usually the internal oscillator of the ATtiny85 used for this is sufficiently accurate (at least I haven't had any problems so far).
 However, the serial communication may not work due to an imprecise oscillator.
 It is therefore recommended to calibrate it manually.
 There are numerous instructions on how to do this on the Internet.
-Alternatively, the TinyCalibrator can be used for this.
+Alternatively, the TinyICOC or the TinyCalibrator can be used for this.

 Solder all of the components onto the circuit board.
 Connect a 3.7 V Li-Po battery and a 3 W / 4 Ohm speaker to the corresponding pin headers.